-Languages have been an important part of the University of Southampton since its beginnings in the nineteenth century, and especially since the University received its Royal Charter in 1952, to become the University of Southampton.
+Southampton has been in the top 5 UK universities for Modern Languages for the last 8 years in The Guardian's University Guide and is currently in the top 5 for the subject in the Times and Sunday Times University Guide.
+Languages have been an important part of the University of Southampton since its beginnings in the nineteenth century, and especially since the University received its Royal Charter in 1952.

 Languages were a part of the curriculum from the start of the Hartley Institution, which was opened by Lord Palmerston in Southampton in 1862.
 French was one of the first two subjects to be taught, followed soon after by German and then Spanish.
 Throughout the 19th century, most of the teaching was provided on a part-time basis by foreign nationals living locally.
 The first full-time post was held by Dr E. Du Bois, who was appointed in July 1896 as lecturer in French and German and subsequently promoted to professor.

 In 1914, the University College, as it then was, created a Chair of Romance Languages, whose first occupant was Dr Vivian G. Starkey.
 By all accounts he was an inspiring teacher and enthusiastic researcher, but his career was cut short when he was among the first volunteers to enlist in the Great War.
 He was posted to France in August 1915, and was killed in action in the following October.
 His colleague in German Mr E.W.
 Patchett, was on vacation in Heidelberg when the war broke out and he was interned in Germany for the duration.